David Huff (baseball)

-David Gregory Huff (born August 22, 1984) is an American professional baseball pitcher who is a free agent.
-He previously played in Major League Baseball (MLB) for the Cleveland Indians, San Francisco Giants, New York Yankees, Los Angeles Dodgers, and Los Angeles Angels.
-Huff has also played for the LG Twins of the KBO League and for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
+David Gregory Huff (born August 22, 1984) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Cleveland Indians, San Francisco Giants, New York Yankees, Los Angeles Dodgers, and Los Angeles Angels.
+Huff also played in the KBO League for the LG Twins, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Early life

 Huff attended Edison High School, the University of California, Irvine, Cypress College, and the University of California, Los Angeles.

 In 2004 and 2005, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.